Ghost numbers of Group Algebras: Introduction

 The generating hypothesis (GH) for the stable module category is the statement that if a map in $\thick k$ induces the zero map in Tate cohomology, then it is stably trivial.
 Using the terminology of the first paragraph, this is equivalent to saying that all ghosts in $\thick k$ are trivial.
 This problem is motivated by Freyd's famous conjecture in homotopy theory~\cite{freydGH}, which is still open.

 By work of Benson, Carlson, Chebolu, Christensen and Min\'a\v{c} (Theorem~\ref{th:bcccm} below), it is known that the generating hypothesis fails for most groups.
 The extent to which it fails is measured by the \dfn{ghost number} of $kG$, which is the smallest number $n$ such that every composite of $n$ ghosts in $\thick k$ is stably trivial.
 With this terminology, the generating hypothesis is the statement that the ghost number is one.
-The ghost number was studied for $p$-groups in~\cite{Gh in rep}, but even for $p$-groups it was found to be difficult to calculate, and in most cases we only have crude bounds.
+The ghost number was studied for $p$-groups in~\cite{Gh in rep}, but even for $p$-groups it was found to be difficult to calculate, and in most cases only crude bounds are known.
 It is a long-term goal to understand whether this invariant has a simple description in terms of other invariants of $kG$.

 In the present paper we develop new techniques for the study of ghost numbers and use them to make new computations in many cases.
 For example, we make the first computations of the ghost numbers of group algebras of wild representation type at an odd prime ($k(C_3 \times C_3)$ and others mentioned in the detailed summary below) as well as the first computations of the ghost numbers of non-abelian group algebras (the dihedral 2-groups).

+{Theorem~\ref{th:C_3xC_3}} \begin{th:C_3xC_3} Let $G = C_3 \times C_3$, and let $k$ be a field of characteristic $3$.
+Then the ghost number of $kG$ is $3$. \end{th:C_3xC_3}

+{Corollary~\ref{co:D_4q}} \begin{co:D_4q} Let $k$ be a field of characteristic 2.
+Then the ghost number of $kD_{4q}$ is $q+1$ for all $q \geq 1$, where $D_{4q}$ denotes the dihedral $2$-group of order $4q$, with $q$ a power of $2$. \end{co:D_4q}

+Our followup paper~\cite{CW} builds on the work here in order to compute the ghost numbers of non-$p$-groups.
+For example, using Corollary~\ref{co:D_4q}, we are able to compute the ghost number of an arbitrary dihedral group at the prime~2 in~\cite{CW}.

 We also give many new bounds on ghost numbers, including lower bounds, which are generally difficult to come by.
-Our work includes some results which are quite general, in some cases applying to any projective class in any triangulated category.
+We highlight two such results here:

+{Corollary \ref{co:lower-bound}} \begin{co:lower-bound} Let $G$ be a $p$-group, and let $k$ be a field of characteristic $p$.
+Then